+The Hebrew University of Jerusalem

 Syllabus

-A VIEW TO PSYCHOLOGICAL SCIE: FACIAL EXPRESSIONS - 51117
+A VIEW TO PSY SCIENCE: POSITIVE PSYCHOLOGY - 51118

-Last update 31-10-2016
+Last update 25-10-2016

 HU Credits: 2

+Degree/Cycle: 1st degree (Bachelor)

 Responsible Department: psychology

 Academic year: 0

 Semester: Yearly

 Teaching Languages: Hebrew

 Campus: Mt.
 Scopus

-Course/Module Coordinator: Hillel Aviezer
+Course/Module Coordinator: Nurit Yirmiya

-Coordinator Email: haviezer@mail.huji.ac.il
+Coordinator Email: NYirmiya@gmail.com

-Coordinator Office Hours: Thu 18:00-19:00 by app only
+Coordinator Office Hours: Before and after the course and by appointment

-Teaching Staff: Dr. Hillel Aviezer
+Teaching Staff: Prof Nurit Yirmiya

 Course/Module description:

-In this course, students will be introduced to the scientific process and its academic scientific end product [] the scientific publication.
-During the course, students will search, read, understand, evaluate, critic and present in class scientific publications in various topics within the field of social Psychology.
+In this course, students will be introduced to the scientific process and its academic scientific end product - the scientific publication.
+During the course, students will search, read, understand, evaluate, critic and present in class scientific publications in various topics within the field of Positive Psychology Course/Module aims:

-Course/Module aims:

 The main aim of the course is to enable students to get experience in searching for, reading, understanding and presenting scientific papers, via intensive structuring and supervision of these activities by the teacher.
 The course will prepare students to be able to independently find and understand scientific papers throughout their studies in the Department of Psychology.

-Learning outcomes - On successful completion of this module, students should be able to:

-At the end of the course students will be able to:
+Learning outcomes - On successful completion of this module, students should be able to: At the end of the course students will be able to:

 Search effectively for papers in specific subjects in the various search engines and databases.
 Evaluate and decide during the search (based on content and bibliometric parameters) which papers are more or less central/important and merit further reading and focusing.
 Define, identify, and understand the background, rational, methods, findings and conclusions of scientific publications.
 Briefly summarize in an abstract the main aspects of a paper (introduction, methods, results, and discussion), taking into account primary versus secondary findings.
 Create a presentation addressing the main aspects of papers and present it in class.
 Identify, explain and justify which prior publication(s) led the authors of a particular paper to ask the research questions raised in that paper.
 Based on the aforementioned point, chronologically describe and present in class the developmental history of a specific research question over several decades of research in that area.

-Attendance requirements(%):

-Teaching arrangement and method of instruction: Teaching methods The first three classes will be based on frontal lectures by the lecturer and class discussions.
+Attendance requirements(%): 100% Mandatory Teaching arrangement and method of instruction: Teaching methods The first three classes will be based on frontal lectures by the lecturer and class discussions.
 During these meetings the students will be introduced to the scientific process of research, from writing grants to publishing papers (including experimental, review papers as well as chapters in edited books), as well as to the basic structure of experimental scientific papers and the process of searching for papers in particular research areas.
-The remaining meetings will be devoted to students presentations and discussions as detailed in the next part (course structure).
+The remaining meetings will be devoted to students' presentations and discussions as detailed in the next part (course structure).
 During the whole year, each student and group of students will meet with the lecture to prepare and discuss their ongoing work.